 Nuts

-Nuts, such as almonds, walnuts, and cashews, have a high fiber content and contain small, hard particles that do not digest easily.
+Nuts, such as almonds, walnuts, cashews and peanuts have a high fiber content and contain small, hard particles that do not digest easily.
 These particles can remain in the colon and interfere with visibility during the colonoscopy.

 Fruit seeds